Unsupported Browser Detected

 The Bureau of Ocean Energy Management (BOEM) is the lead federal agency for offshore energy exploration and development.
 NOAA Fisheries is the lead federal agency charged with stewardship of marine life.
 Building, operating, and decommissioning offshore wind power plants affects a number of our key mission areas, including: fisheries, protected animals (such as sea turtles and whales), seabirds, and marine habitats.
 We provide information to help the Bureau of Ocean Energy Management make informed decisions about offshore wind energy development and operations.
 Specifically, we:

-• Provide data and analyses related to fishing activities, ocean conditions, and affected marine resources.
+• Provide data, and analyses, and recommendations to address fishing activities, ocean conditions, and affected marine resources

-• Conduct research and monitoring to better understand the potential effects of offshore wind energy development on marine habitats, fisheries, protected resources, and their ecosystems.
+• Conduct research and monitoring to understand the effects of offshore wind energy development on fishing communities, marine habitats, fisheries resources, protected resources, and their ecosystems

-• Providing BOEM, other federal agencies, states, tribes, and stakeholders with information on fisheries operations and the potential socioeconomic impacts of offshore wind projects on fishing communities.
+• Work with fishing industry partners to provide BOEM, other federal agencies, states, tribes, and stakeholders with information on fisheries operations and the potential socioeconomic impacts of offshore wind projects on fishing communities

 Regulatory Authority for NOAA Involvement